You’ve got questions? We've got answers!

 > I took a C1 level course or test as part of my university studies (in the EU/EEA):

 RSM accepts English course/test results at C1 level (CEFR) taken at any accredited applied science institute or research university institute within the EU/EEA.
-Your overall score must be at least C1.1 and all sub-scores at least B2.2.
+Your overall score must be at least C1.1.

 You must be able to provide proof of this in your application.
 The document must clearly indicate the obtained level.
 If the course or test was taken as a part of your study, this can also be included in your transcript of records.
 However the obtained level should still be indicated or additional documentation must be submitted.